Boomi for SAP: CDC Flow set up guide

 | 2.2 | Configure Connectivity | Bootstrap URL: Use the URL from Step 1.3.
 Token: Use the token from Step 1.2.
 Receiver id: Enter a receiver name. |

-Upon completion, you will have a reusable receiver that securely holds your Event Streams credentials.
+Upon completion, you have a reusable receiver that securely holds your Event Streams credentials.
 All future SAP events will publish through this centralized gateway.

 Step 3.
 Create SAP Events